avsaase/walksnail-osd-tool/README.md

 ```
 When you try to open the app you may get a similar error as described above for Intel Macs.
 The same steps should fix it.

-If you think all this very annoying you can donate some [here](https://www.buymeacoffee.com/avsaase) so I can pay Apple for a developer account.
+If you think all this very annoying you can donate some money [here](https://www.buymeacoffee.com/avsaase) so I can pay Apple for a developer account.
 </details>

 ### Linux